 May Educational Policies, Promotion & Tenure and Retention

 September Faculty Scholarship Committee and General Education

+October University Honors

 1 * Senate Bill 703 sets a two-year term for the Advisory Council of Faculty representative and that representative is eligible for re-election.
 Article 6(b) Senate Bill 703 provides for re-election of the representative to the Board of Governors for up to three additional two-year terms for a maximum of eight consecutive years.
 Article 2A(e).